 We’ve explored platform choice for Magento and other e-commerce sites before.
-There is a plethora of choices and we tend to examine the most popular and feature rich e-commerce platforms and other options.
-We do a lot of work with Magento and Magento 2 but occasionally we do get questions related to another big name in e-commerce: Shopify.
-We wanted to examine the pros and cons of these platforms as they are wildly popular and wildly different.
+There is a plethora of choices and we will examine the most popular and feature rich e-commerce platforms and other options.
+Watermelon Web Works does a lot of work with Magento and Magento 2, but occasionally we do get questions related to another big name in e-commerce: Shopify.
+Here, we examine the pros and cons of these platforms, as they are wildly popular and…wildly different.

 We believe flexibility and customer experience are the critical metrics of a successful online shopping experiences, and both of these platforms get you started right out of the gate with product catalogs, payment solutions, and other typical configurations.
 But what sets them apart?

 In working with Shopify, the barrier to entry is quite low and the rich feature-set is shallow.
 Magento is built in the opposite manner.
 Let’s take a closer look.

 Magento 2 has a learning curve, without question.
 It is powerful and there is a ton going on under the hood, even with a basic install of the open source version (the Enterprise version has even more fully-fledged configurations and tools).
 The big difference between Magento and Shopify here is in customization.
 Magento allows for a huge amount of customization.
 You can hook and extend pretty much every aspect of the entire Magento system, from product display to checkout to custom payment gateways.
 Shopify is much more limited, bringing only a finite set of customizations and very little extensibility.